YuriODev/python-yuriodev-05-lists-in-python/exercises/README.md

 ### Note:
 This exercise tests the ability to manipulate and filter lists in Python.

-## Exercise 4: Print Elements at Odd Positions - Easy 😊 (Est. Time: 10 mins | Points: 10)
+## Exercise 4: Print Elements at Odd Indices - Easy 😊 (Est. Time: 10 mins | Points: 10)

-**Problem:** Print all elements of the list with odd position number.
+**Problem:** Print all elements of the list with odd indices.
 The list of numbers is entered in a single line separated by commas without spaces.

 ### Input:
 - A list of numbers entered in a single line separated by commas without spaces.

 ### Output:
-- A list of elements with odd position number in a single line separated by commas without spaces.
+- A list of elements with odd indices in a single line separated by commas without spaces.

 ### Examples: